 Eagle Rare 10-year Bourbon is a Kentucky Straight Bourbon Whiskey made by the Buffalo Trace Distillery.
 It has a mash bill of 75% corn, 15 % malted barley, and 15% rye.
 At least, these are the estimated values.

 Eagle Rare is aged for ten years in new charred oak barrels.
 It has a complex and woody flavor profile with notes of vanilla, toffee, and oak.
 It feels like these flavors could be even more pronounced if the spirit were a tad stronger.

 Why we like it: Eagle Rare is one of the best Bourbon for Old Fashioned drinks.
 It contains enough alcohol, has a beautifully balanced flavor profile, and has an overall elaborate taste.

 Price: $45 per 750ml bottle

 Woodford Reserve Double Oaked Bourbon is aged in two different oak barrels.
 For this, the Woodford took their Reserve Distiller's Select and aged it in a second, fresh, and highly-toasted oak barrel for one additional year.

 One would expect that the oaky notes are far more pronounced than they are.
 In fact, the extra aging also brings out balancing sweet aromas.
 That results in a Bourbon with a complex and diverse profile.

-This Double-Oaked Whiskey is a splendid choice for an oaky Bourbon Old Fashioned cocktail.
-The sweet and oaky flavor pairs brilliantly with the orange and bitters in the cocktail.
+This double-oaked whiskey is a splendid choice for an oaky Bourbon Old Fashioned cocktail.
+The sweet and oaky flavor goes brilliantly with the orange and bitters in the cocktail.

 Taste: Maple, oak, and nutmeg